Skip to content

 Overview

-The Bleep CLI is a headless Linux proxy that uses the same detection engine, policy evaluation, and CA infrastructure as the desktop app.
+The Bleep CLI is a headless Linux protection service that uses the same detection engine, policy evaluation, and CA infrastructure as the desktop app.
+It uses DNS redirect to intercept AI traffic — setting the system DNS to 127.0.0.1, spoofing AI domains to a local address, and intercepting TLS on port 443.
+No proxy settings are needed.
 It runs as a background daemon and is designed for environments where a GUI is unavailable or unnecessary.

 Use the CLI when deploying Bleep on: